Nick Perls: Blue Goose Records

 In 1970, Perls started Blue Goose Records as a side project, using that label to release music by a variety of live performers that he recorded himself, often in his West Village living room.
 He was also a finger-pick guitarist but would only play the guitar socially, and strictly in imitation of one or another 1930s blues master.
 Stylistically, his playing ethos was summed up when he stated that the phrase "too choppy" is a contradiction in terms.
 His one foray as a recording artist can be heard as a duet on the song "My Game Blues", on the first Blue Goose release, Fast & Funky, by bluesman Larry Johnson.

 During the early 1970s, Perls initiated a talent agency called Yellow Bee Productions, to help some of the blues performers on Blue Goose to get performance bookings.
 For about a year during this same period, Perls also used Yellow Bee to operate a juice bar where his performers could appear.
 Juice bars were a short-lived fad where no alcohol was served, no liquor licensing was required, and patrons could either bring their own liquor or go without, which was particularly popular among the hard drugs subculture of the time.
 With the closing of the juice bar, Perls also lost interest in the talent agency.

 Blue Goose Records, boasting almost no well-known celebrity talent names, stayed an even smaller operation than Yazoo.
 One notable exception may have been Perls' three Blue Goose albums of R. Crumb & His Cheap Suit Serenaders, which were enormously entertaining recordings by the cartoonist (and collector of early jazz and blues records) Robert Crumb and several of his California friends.
 The last Blue Goose album, "Roy Smeck: Wizard of the Strings" was issued in 1980.
 Many of the Blue Goose releases were subsequently converted to compact disc format by a company in Japan whose name translates to Airmail Recordings.
-Some of these CDs are still available in the U.S. as collectors items.
+Some of these CDs are still available in the U.S. as collector's items.

 Perls rarely broke even, financially, on any of his business endeavors.
 He would state that the "pop" big time did not appeal to him.
 He remained doggedly independent to the end.